temporalio/documentation/docs/dev-guide/javalang/foundations.md

 ---
 id: foundations
-title: Java SDK developer's guide - Foundations
+title: Foundations - Java SDK feature guide
 sidebar_label: Foundations
 sidebar_position: 3
 description: The Foundations section of the Temporal Developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application – that is, all the relevant steps to start a Workflow Execution that executes an Activity.